ibm-cloud-docs/BlockStorage/index.md

 ### Endurance Tiers

-Endurance is available in three IOPS performance tiers to support varying application needs.
+Endurance is available in three IOPS performance tiers to support varying application needs. <br />
 Note: Once provisioned, you cannot migrate between tiers.

 - **0.25 IOPS per GB** is designed for workloads with low I/O intensity.
 These workloads are typically characterized by having a large percentage of data inactive at a given time.
 Example applications include storing mailboxes or departmental level file shares.